nisargjhaveri/tqe/README.md

 http://www.statmt.org/wmt17/quality-estimation-task.html

 ### news.gu
-This dataset can be obtained by contacting the authors.
+This dataset can be obtained from https://github.com/nisargjhaveri/tqe-datasets.

 ### ICLI datasets
 The parallel corpus can be obtained from http://tdil-dc.in.
-The automatic translations and quality labels can be obtained by contacting the authors.
+The automatic translations and quality labels can be obtained from https://github.com/nisargjhaveri/tqe-datasets.

 ## Run